boum-garden/sdk/README.md

 ## Technical debt

-- Creating multiple instances of the API client is not intended and will result in unexpected behavior.
-This should be addressed by making the client a singleton.

 - Doctest requires a specific format to make examples in documentation executable.
 This makes the examples in this README harder to copy and paste.
 There exist other packages and add-ons that could be used to make the examples easier